Mary Pope (vegetarian): Novel Dishes for Vegetarian Households

-Contents

-Pope's 1893 cookbook, Novel Dishes for Vegetarian Households: A Complete and Trustworthy Guide to Vegetarian Cookery, presents a range of savoury dishes, including artichokes au gratin, aubergine fritters, maize curry, lentil fritters, endive with poached eggs, and asparagus loaves.
-It also includes an extensive collection of recipes for soups, as well as both savoury and sweet sandwiches.
-The book was dedicated to Lady Paget, whose opinions Pope credited as inspiring her to write it.
+Pope's 1893 cookbook, Novel Dishes for Vegetarian Households: A Complete and Trustworthy Guide to Vegetarian Cookery, includes savoury dishes such as artichokes au gratin, aubergine fritters, maize curry, lentil fritters, endive with poached eggs, and asparagus loaves.
+It also contains recipes for soups and for savoury and sweet sandwiches.
+The book was dedicated to Lady Paget, whose comments Pope credited as prompting the work.

-Dietary advice and views on vegetarian cookery

-Pope offers guidance on the use of pulse foods, cautioning against their overconsumption due to their high nitrogen content and suggesting that they are most suitable for very active individuals.
-She also recommends moderation in the consumption of soft foods that require little mastication.
-The book encourages the inclusion of uncooked fruits at all meals, especially breakfast, but provides alternatives for readers unable or unwilling to follow this advice.
-Pope also defends salads as both healthy and refreshing, acknowledging England's tradition of salads and high-quality vegetables while noting that the English were not particularly skilled in preparing them.
+Pope gives guidance on the use of pulse foods, cautioning against excessive consumption because of their high nitrogen content and describing them as best suited to very active people.
+She also recommends moderation in soft foods that require little mastication.
+The book recommends uncooked fruit at all meals, especially breakfast, while giving alternatives for readers who did not follow that advice.
+Pope defended salads as healthy and refreshing, noting England's tradition of salads and good-quality vegetables while stating that English cooks were not especially skilled in preparing them.

-Pope states that her work does not cover the full range of possibilities in vegetarian cookery.
-She writes that vegetarian cookery is still in its infancy, observing that "out of 110,000 species of flowering plants—to take no account of cryptogamic vegetation—we do not utilise more than one percent for food."
+Pope stated that vegetarian cookery was still developing, writing that "out of 110,000 species of flowering plants—to take no account of cryptogamic vegetation—we do not utilise more than one percent for food."

-Reception

-A review in Lucifer describes the book as a valuable resource for vegetarians, praising its basis in firsthand experience of cookery and noting in particular the soup and sandwich sections, as well as its practical approach to vegetarian dishes.
-The Animal's Defender and Zoophilist comments that the book provides clear instructions, offers a wide range of recipes, and includes appealing descriptions.
+A review in Lucifer described the book as useful to vegetarians, noting Pope's practical experience of cookery and singling out the soup and sandwich sections.
+The Animal's Defender and Zoophilist stated that the book gave clear instructions and a wide range of recipes.